binbashar/le-ref-architecture-doc/docs/first-steps/add-aws-accounts.md

     The new account ID should be got from the previous step.

-    Using it update the file:
+    Usi it to update the file:

     ```shell
         accounts = {